 Plants of the Baptisia genus are very large (up to 2 meters) hardy perennials that are native to North America.

-Some of the common names include wild indigo, Rattleweed, Blue false indigo and False indigo plant.
+Some of the common names for this member of the Fabaceae (bean) family include wild indigo, Rattleweed, Blue false indigo and False indigo plant.

 Depending on the species they may flower in late spring or early autumn.

 When they do flower wild indigo plants have flowers similar to sweet peas, blue, white or yellow in colour, along very long slim stalks.

 Baptisia australis (Blue Wild Indigo / Blue False Indigo plant) by My Garden.

 When planting Baptisia outdoors it is best to sow out the seeds at a depth of 6 mm either in the early spring or late in the autumn.